 Craig Randal Johnson: Biography

 Craig Randal Johnson makes music as conductor and music director, solo pianist and collaborator, and as symphonic double bassist.
 Based in Minneapolis, Mr. Johnson has studied and performed widely across the United States.
 In Europe he has worked with musicians from across the globe, gaining a broad perspective of musical styles and attitudes.
-Artistic Director of Minnehaha Music, Mr. Johnson currently maintains a piano teaching studio of two dozen students, and works as a free-lance accompanist and double bassist.
+Conductor and Artistic Director of Minnehaha Music, Mr. Johnson currently maintains a piano teaching studio of two dozen students, and works as a free-lance accompanist and double bassist.
+He is Principal Double Bassist of the Marquette Symphony Orchestra.

 Craig Randal Johnson was recently decorated as "Knight of the Order of the Lion of Finland" by the Ambassador of Finland to the United States, for his ongoing activity as conductor and pianist in promoting Finnish music.
 Since the mid 1990s Mr. Johnson has played solo recitals, has accompanied singers and instrumentalists performing Finnish music, and has conducted several US orchestral premiers of Finnish works.
 He was Finlandia Foundation 'Performer of the Year' in 1999, playing Finnish programs across the United States.
 Celebrating the 100th year of Finnish national independence in 2017, Mr. Johnson created the four concert chamber series 'Finnish Classical Music Past and Present' in Minneapolis, which featured music by 24 different Finnish composers.